isomerpages/moe-anchorgreenpri/pages/Announcements.md

 e)  Covering bamboo pole holders when not in use
 f)   Clearing the roof gutter and placing Bti insecticide

-You may also view NEA’s videos on Dengue prevention at the following link - [Check and Protect our Homes from Dengue](https://youtu.be/aOMVON8aqBY) .
+You may also view NEA’s videos on Dengue prevention at the following link - <a href="https://youtu.be/aOMVON8aqBY" target=_blank>Check and Protect our Homes from Dengue</a>

 Together, let’s play our part in keeping Singapore Dengue free!